ewhicher/matter/content/collections/pages/home.md

     content:
       -
         type: text
-        text: "Since then, we've worked globally to create beautiful digital experiences, develop world-class products, and launch new ventures for companies ranging from Fortune 100 corporations to freshly minted startups."
+        text: "Since then, we've worked globally to create seamless digital experiences, develop world-class products, and launch new ventures for companies ranging from Fortune 100 corporations to freshly minted startups."
   -
     type: paragraph
     content: